Jean-Marie Seroney: Seroney's biography

 A biographical book entitled Just for Today: The Life and Times of Jean-Marie Seroney by Godfrey K. Sang was launched at Jesus College, Oxford on 13 November 2015 by former Prime Minister Hon.
 Raila Amolo Odinga.
+The book was first published by Dolman Scott before being republished by Gapman Publications in 2018 and is now on the second edition.
+It contains a foreword by former UK High Commissioner to Kenya Sir Edward Clay and fellow detainees Koigi wa Wamwere and Ngugi wa Thiong'o as well as later detainee Raila Odinga.
+His co-detainee Martin Shikuku was extensively interviewed by the author.